benmvp/slides/2017/nodesummit/iso-react.md

 - Take the string of markup rendered and inject it into the page template
 - We still have to rely on server template (Mako) to render the page scaffolding (unavoidable)
 - EB is made up of multiple SPAs so the template is a bit more complicated, but this is idea
+- Pass along props in `window.INITIAL_STATE` to hydrate the app on the client

 /////